 Chinese Studies Program Newsletter

 We also publish a Chinese-language newsletter twice a year.
+Watch for the latest edition coming soon.

 Annual national conference for Chinese scholars interested in Christianity